 In the South Glebe, nearly 10,000 trees have been planted since 2000, all of them of species indigenous to the local area.
 They include oak, ash, lime, wild service, wild cherry, silver birch, holly willow and others.
 All have been planted in a scheme designed by our Forestry Commission advisor.
 For a map of the burial ground, click here.

 A further 10,500 trees were planted in the North Glebe, in a similar glade scheme.
 This new planting includes more of the original species above, as well as barberry, whitebeam, yew and alder trees, which are also indigenous to the area.

 So how does it all work?

-Burials at Barton take place in the glades surrounded by trees, the graves ultimately becoming part of that glade or meadow in time, with the surrounding trees creating a living memorial to those who lie there.
+Burials at Barton take place in the glades surrounded by trees.
+The graves ultimately become part of that glade or meadow in time, with the surrounding trees creating a living memorial to those who lie there.
 This means that there are no headstones or statues, and nothing that will be left to fall into disrepair as time goes on.
-Trees are not planted with each grave, but it can be important for families to mark grave.
-Simple wooden markers, which may bear a simple inscription, may be placed flat on the ground (for details of permitted size, please see FAQ’s).
-Ultimately, these will biodegrade and disappear.
-Graves are all recorded so locations can be pinpointed.
+Trees are not planted with each grave, but it can be important for families to mark a grave.
+Simple wooden markers, which may bear a inscription, may be placed flat on the ground (for details of permitted size, please see FAQ’s).
+Ultimately, these too will biodegrade and disappear but all graves are recorded so locations can be pinpointed.

 As Barton is a fully consecrated site, ashes must be buried rather than scattered but there is much more location choice.
 Ashes may go amongst the trees or around the periphery, or along the quieter tracks and footpaths of the South Glebe.
 Please contact staff for more information on interment of cremated remains